-- 1) Perform a thorough neurologic history - 2) Perform a thorough neurologic examination - 3) Specify common and significant neurologic disorders - 4) Formulate a comprehensive differential diagnosis based on history, exam, and localization - 5) Create a comprehensive management plan for common and significant neurologic disorders - 6) Educate inpatient team members in patient presentations on rounds - 7) Apply principles of evidence-based medicine to patient care - 8) Demonstrate effective communication with patients and their families from diverse backgrounds - 9) Demonstrate professional demeanor and behavior
+- 1) Perform a thorough neurologic history - 2) Perform a thorough neurologic examination - 3) Specify common and significant neurologic disorders - 4) Formulate a comprehensive differential diagnosis based on history, exam, and localization - 5) Create a comprehensive management plan for common and significant neurologic disorders - 6) Prepare clear, concise, and thorough documentation of patient's neurological history and examination. - 7) Educate inpatient team members in patient presentations on rounds - 8) Apply principles of evidence-based medicine to patient care - 9) Demonstrate effective communication with patients and their families from diverse backgrounds - 10) Demonstrate professional demeanor and behavior

-The student are integrated into the child neurology inpatient/consult team (including the supervising attending, the child neurology resident, an adult neurology resident, and phase II students).
-The student will be responsible for seeing and presenting up to five inpatients per day, attend 2-3 afternoon child neurology clinics/week, and attend all teaching conferences for the child neurology residents.

-Along with the child neurology team (residents and attendings) the student will be involved in the teaching of the Phase II clerkship students on the service.
-If available, the student may be able to perform a lumbar puncture under direct supervision.
+Students will spend 4 weeks on the Child Neurology inpatient/consult service.
+As part of the team, students will oversee the care of up to 5 patients, under the supervision of the senior resident(s) and supervising attending.
+Students will attend 2-3 afternoon child neurology clinics per week, attend all teaching conferences available to the neurology residents, and assist in the education of phase II students.
+If available, students may be able to perform a lumbar puncture under direct supervision.
 No night or weekend call is expected.